Fully First-Order Algorithms for Online Bilevel Optimization: Abstract

 \section{Abstract}

-In this work, we study non-convex-strongly-convex online bilevel optimization (OBO).
+In this work, we study nonconvex–strongly convex online bilevel optimization (OBO) using only first-order oracle.
 Existing OBO algorithms are mainly based on hypergradient descent, which requires access to a Hessian-vector product (HVP) oracle and potentially incurs high computational costs.
 By reformulating the original OBO problem as a single-level online problem with inequality constraints and constructing a sequence of Lagrangian function, we eliminate the need for HVPs arising from implicit differentiation.
-Specifically, we propose a fully first-order algorithm for OBO, and provide theoretical guarantees showing that it achieves regret of $O(1 + V_T + H_{2,T})$.
-Furthermore, we develop an improved variant with an adaptive inner-iteration scheme, which removes the dependence on the drift variation of the inner-level optimal solution and achieves regret of $O(\sqrt{T} + V_T)$.
-This regret have the advatange when $V_{T}\ge O(\sqrt{T})$.
+Specifically, we propose a fully first-order algorithm for OBO, and provide theoretical guarantees showing that it achieves regret of $O(1 + V_T + H_{2,T})$ with a total of $O(T\log T)$ iterations, where $V_T$ measures the variation in function values and $H_{2,T}$ characterizes the drift variation of the inner-level optimal solution.
+We also establish a sublinear regret bound under the single-loop structure by introducing additional gradient-variation terms.
+Furthermore, we develop an improved variant with an adaptive inner-iteration scheme, which removes the dependence on $H_{2,T}$ and achieves regret of $O(\log T + V_T)$.
+Finally, under the stochastic OBO setting, we establish the regret bound for the fully first-order algorithm, i.e., $O(T^{2/3}(1 + \sigma^2) + V_T + H_{2,T})$.
+Numerical experiments demonstrate the feasibility of our algorithm and support our theoretical findings.